Ross65536/adc-middleware/README.md

 1. Go to http://localhost:8081.
 Login as admin with `admin:admin`.
 2. Go to master realm settings and enable `User-Managed Access`.
 3. Create a new client in the Clients tab: load (import) and save the client from the file `./keycloak/adc-middleware.json`.
 Go to credentials tab in the client and note the generated `Secret` value which is the client secret while `adc-middleware` is the client ID.
 4. In the `Users` tab create user with username `owner`, this is the resource owner.
 Create user with username `user` and `user2`, these are the users that will access resources.
 For each user in the user's `Credentials` tab create the password (equal to username).
+A user can then login on `http://localhost:8082/auth/realms/master/account` (for example owner to grant accesses to users).

 You can use different values for these strings, but you would need to update the some variables and example code.